 FDA and other regulatory bodies have some guidance documents and are creating more to make sure SUDs can be appropriately cleaned, disinfected, sterilized, and tested for functionality.
 A test plan, justification, and acceptance criteria should be written to conform to regulatory trends.

-FDA is hosting a public workshop, Refurbishing, Reconditioning, Rebuilding, Remarketing, Remanufacturing, and Servicing of Medical Devices Performed by Third-Party Entities and Original Equipment Manufacturers, in October and has started a draft document to help regulate and provide guidance to this industry.
+FDA hosted a public workshop, Refurbishing, Reconditioning, Rebuilding, Remarketing, Remanufacturing, and Servicing of Medical Devices Performed by Third-Party Entities and Original Equipment Manufacturers, in October 2016 and has started a draft document to help regulate and provide guidance to this industry.

 There are many items that need to be addressed to successfully reprocess SUDs.
 The experts at Nelson Laboratories provide the following services to help third-party reprocessors with their process validations: